courtsbr/stfstj/README.md

 stfstj
 ======

-The goal of stfstj is to download data from the Brazilian Supreme Court decisions
+The goal of stfstj is to download data from the Brazilian Supreme Court (STF) and Superior Court of Justice (STJ) decisions.

 Installation
 ------------